-A young man, Paul Carlson, is on a trip and spends the night at count Dracula's castle.
-Needless to say, he is murdered.
+A young man, Paul Carlson, is on a trip and spends the night at Count Dracula's castle.
+He is murdered.
 After some time has passed, the young man's brother Simon comes to the small town ...
 See full summary »

 Roy Ward Baker

 In London in the 1970s, Scotland Yard police investigators think they have uncovered a case of vampirism.
-They call in an expert vampire researcher named Van Helsing (a ...
+They call in an expert vampire researcher named Professor Lorrimer Van Helsing (a ...
 See full summary »

 7 of 7 people found this review helpful.